M4rotte/docker/README.md

  - sudo
  - Timezone Europe/Paris

-Root password may be configured at build-time or at run-time.
+Root and operator passwords may be configured at build-time.

 ## base-sh